JamesAndClark/Java-Attempt/README.md

 The goal here is to produce a number guessing game.
 Some code will be more suited to r as I am more familiar with it.

 # Coding variables
- target1 = getRandomNumber // I am unsure how to code the getRandomNumber function, though for this our range is 0-100 target2 = getRandomNumber
+ target1 = getRandomNumber(); // I am unsure how to code the getRandomNumber function, though for this our range is 0-100 target2 = getRandomNumber();
  int Lives = 10 // The player will have 10 guesses
- Points = 0 // This is a fairly basic scoring system, and as a result it is heavily flawed.
+ int Points = 0 // This is a fairly basic scoring system, and as a result it is heavily flawed.
  # Coding the game
  if ((getUserInput - target1) < (getUserInput - target2))  {  // Need to code absolute value for this to work
       System.out.printin("You are closer to Target 1 than Target 2") ;